 This is another favourite activity, which allows children to explore the properties of solids and liquids and to experiment with maths concepts such as size, shape, measuring, volume and quantity.
 They are learning to follow instructions and this activity is excellent for developing the fine muscles of the hands and fingers.
 Naturally the children feel great pride in having baked something themselves and their creations are eaten with gusto.

-We have a wide range of outdoor equipment, areas and space for the children to explore.
-(Children can choose the area in which they wish to play.)
-Children spend a lot of time on the outdoor equipment where they develop coordination, muscular strength, balance, agility and control as they run, jump, climb and swing.
+We have a wide range of outdoor equipment, areas, and space for the children to explore.
+Children spend a lot of time on the outdoor equipment where they develop coordination, muscular strength, balance, agility, and control as they run, jump, climb and swing.
 Most importantly, however, your children are making friends and learning valuable social skills.
-Children also expand their imagination in the dressing-up areas, playing make-believe games where they choose a variety of different roles, including favourites such as mommies and daddies, doctors and nurses.
+Children expand their imaginations in the dressing-up areas, playing make-believe games where they choose a variety of different roles.
 Through fantasy play children express their feelings and explore the boundaries between fantasy and reality.
 “Pretend” play allows children to learn valuable lessons as they share ideas and acquire new vocabulary through conversation and interaction.

 Children are given plenty of opportunity to discover the properties of sand and water, solids and liquids.
 These outside play areas allow them to actively explore their senses and to experiment with maths concepts such as size, shape, volume and quantity.